caddyserver/website/src/docs/markdown/extending-caddy/placeholders.md

 ### Examples

 In this example, we are using a newly constructed replacer to process placeholders.
-It only has access to global placeholders such as `{env.HOST}`.
+It has access to [global placeholders](/docs/conventions#placeholders) such as `{env.HOST}`, but NOT request placeholder such as `{http.request.uri}`

 ```go
 func (g *Gizmo) Provision(ctx caddy.Context) error {